 Type 2 Diabetes:

 It was more commonly referred to as the adult-onset form of diabetes where it increasingly used to terrorize only the grown-ups.
-In recent years, diabetes type 2 has taken up increasing number of diagnosis in children as well.
+In recent years, diabetes type 2 has taken up an increasing number of diagnosis in children as well.

 All cells in the human body need glucose or sugars to run because once broken down, sugars produce a large amount of energy.
 However, the amount of sugars running wild in the blood needs to be controlled and if it goes out of bounds, it can start damaging the cells and tissues of the human body and be called as diabetes.

 It has two forms.
 Type 2 diabetes specifically occurs when the hormone responsible for storing glucose in the human body, insulin, is not recognized by the cells anymore.
-As a result, the insulin-producing cells have to work more to produce greater amount and cause the storage of extra glucose.
+As a result, the insulin-producing cells have to work more to produce a greater amount and cause the storage of extra glucose.
 Due to over-exertion, the insulin-producing cells eventually begin to fail and wear out.

-With the increasing rate of obesity (especially in children), the rate of type 2 diabetes occurrence has also went up and therefore the mortality associated with it.
+With the increasing rate of obesity (especially in children), the rate of type 2 diabetes occurrence has also gone up and therefore the mortality associated with it.
 Therefore, it is about time we prioritized life over doodh-jalebis.
 There are simple ways we can revolutionize and clean our body of the intoxicants and help ensure a healthy, disease-free life.

 Association of Diabetes with Retinopathy and Stress: